Abhiroop/Abhiroop.github.io/_posts/2024-07-25-Monty-Hall-Probabilistic.md

 newtype Dist a = Dist { unpackDist :: [(a, Prob)] }
 ```

-This is a nicer reformulation of distributions that the List monad could simply model.
+This is a nicer reformulation of distributions that the List monad could naturally model.
 For example, in an experiment with 5 tosses (modelled as `data Toss = Head | Tail`), that leads to
 4 Heads and 1 Tail, our `Dist` type will model this as `Dist [(Head, 0.8), (Tail, 0.2)]`.
-However, we could have simply modelled this as a plain list as `[Head, Head, Head, Head, Tail]`.
-It is simply that the `Dist` type is nicer to work with (but it is simply a wrapper on the plain `List`).
+However, we could have modelled this as a plain list as `[Head, Head, Head, Head, Tail]`.
+It is simply that the `Dist` type is nicer to work with (but it is a wrapper on the plain `List`).

 Next, to compute probabilities accurately, it is easier for our representation if we normalise the distribution.
-We can simply do that using:
+We can do that using:

 ```haskell
 normP :: [(a, Prob)] -> [(a, Prob)]